Forest Action Plans: Guidelines for Forests

 Forest action plans provide an analysis of forest conditions and trends in your area.

 Did you know…nearly nine out of 10 wildfires are caused by people?

 The face of Smokey Bear and his famous warning, "Only You Can Prevent Wildfires," was introduced to Americans in 1944.
-First discovered when rescued as a black bear cub, Smokey Bear celebrates his 70th birthday of spreading the message of human-caused wildfire prevention on Saturday, August 9, 2014.
+Born on August 9, Smokey Bear and NASF celebrate more than 70 years of spreading the message of human-caused wildfire prevention.

+It’s always wildfire season somewhere in the United States and every region of the country has wildfires.
 State foresters know that fire prevention and conservation education are of critical importance to the protection of America's forests.
-Through the Cooperative Forest Fire Prevention Committee (CFFP), NASF works with the USDA Forest Service and the Ad Council to support the message of Smokey Bear, the national symbol for fire prevention.
+Through the Cooperative Forest Fire Prevention (CFFP) Committee, NASF works with the USDA Forest Service and the Ad Council to support the message of Smokey Bear, the national symbol for fire prevention.

 NASF incorporates fire prevention messages through the work of the CFFP and through our outreach and policy efforts.
 NASF sells fire prevention materials through the educational materials program.
 View our Smokey Bear online catalog to browse available educational items.